Ted-Nawrocki/wbd-situation-room/index.md

   The full narrative, told in episodes, explaining how we got here and why each move matters.

 - **Timeline**
-  The plot beats, laid out visually, showing how one decision sets up the next.
+  The plot beats, laid out chronologically, showing how one decision set up the next.

 - **Updates**
   New developments as they occur, without speculation or noise.